rfortherestofus/blog/009_styler_package/009_styler_package.md

 #> # ℹ 334 more rows
 ```

 It starts to look more like a block of text, right?
 That’s not very legible code.
-In general, my guideline is to make code skimmable.
+In general, you want to make code skimmable.
 You rarely want to read code like a book where you read lines from left to right one after the other.
 Instead, you usually want to jump into the parts of the code that are of interest to you.

 Hence, a block structure makes sense for a book but not for code.
 Instead, try to stretch out bits and pieces with extra spaces and over multiple lines.
 And at an absolute bare minimum do a line break after pipe steps.
 (We didn’t even show you the terrible version that does not include line breaks after `|>`.
 We don’t want you to get any bad ideas.)